MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/agent-extension-files.md

 [!INCLUDE [SQL Server](../../includes/applies-to-version/sqlserver.md)]

-This article lists the files that an installation of Azure extension for SQL Server creates and maintains.
+This article lists the files you can monitor for product deployment integrity.

 ## Files